vedro-universe/vedro-docs/docs/best-practices/avoid-ifs.md

 In this version, the "if" condition is based on the age of the logged-in user, providing a more reliable foundation for the test.
 The age is a part of the input data, which the test assumes is under control and therefore reliable.

 However, this refined test still has significant drawbacks.
 The test heavily relies on the `logged_in_user` function to dictate its path.
 What if, due to future code refactoring or changing business requirements, `logged_in_user` consistently returns users aged 17 or older?
-In such a case, the test would provide coverage only for one specific scenario—that users aged 17 or above can view the movie.
+In such a case, the test would provide coverage only for one specific scenario: that users aged 17 or above can view the movie.
 It would fail to verify that younger users are restricted from watching age-sensitive content, essentially defeating the purpose of the test.

 Even though the test appears to be improved, it still lacks comprehensive coverage.
 By relying on conditional statements, it opens the door to scenarios where it might not fully validate the functionality it is intended to test.